 - 1/2 Tsp Cloves

-Combine all the ingredients except for the chicken.
+Combine all the ingredients through the clove (reserving the chicken) in a blender.
 Blend until fully pureed.
-Pour over the chicken thighs and place in a bowl and marinate at least overnight.
+Pour over the chicken thighs and place in a bowl and marinate at for 2 hours to overnight.

 Serve and enjoy!